LobaDK/QuantumKat_discordbot/README.md

 ### Clear the chat history
 `?Chatclear`Clears the entire chat history for the user, in the current server, that initiated the command.
 Useful in case the prompts are starting to return garbage/deteriorated text, or they just wanna start new a chat.
 ### shared[command]
 `?Shared[command]` All commands have an additional shared version where a prompt is not tied to a specific user i.e. everyone in a server is sharing the same history.
-The only difference in the commands here is that clearing is limited to the bot owner, server owner and server moderators
+The only difference in the commands here is that clearing is limited to the bot owner, server owner and server moderators.
 ### View chat status
 `?chatstatus` Checks and shows if there's an API key present.
-If there's also a session key, it attempts to get the current monthly total spending
+If there's also a session key, it attempts to get the current monthly total spending.
+## Auth
+### Authenticating the bot
+`auth` Before any commands from the bot can be used within a new server, a server admin/mod, the owner, or the bot owner, must run this command to request approval.
+Regardless if the request is approved or denied, the server will get added to the database, with a flag respective to the choice.
+If it's approved, it can run commands, and if it's denied, it will prevent subsequent approval requests, as well as any commands from being run.
+If the owner has not decided within 5 minutes, the command will simply time out.
+### Removing an approved server from the list
+`deauth` Can be used to remove a server that has previously been approved.
+If nothing is specified, it assume the current server should be deauthenticated.
+If a server ID or name is included, it will attempt to look it up in the database and remove it from the list.
+For obvious reasons, deauthenticating a specific server is limited to the bot owner.